-On Monday, Apple’s surging stock propelled the company’s nominal value to $623.5 billion, the world’s highest, ever.
+On Monday, Apple’s surging stock propelled the company’s value to $624 billion, the world’s highest, ever.
 It beat the record for market capitalization set by Microsoft Corp. in the heady days of the Internet boom.

 After a four-month dip, Apple’s stock has hit new highs recently because of optimism around what is believed to be the impending launch of the iPhone 5, and possibly a smaller, cheaper iPad.

 Apple Inc. has been the world’s most valuable company since the end of last year.
 It’s now worth 54 percent more than No. 2 Exxon Mobil Corp.

 Apple’s stock closed at $665.15.
 That was an all-time high, up $17.04, or 2.6 percent, from Friday’s close.

 Microsoft’s 1999 peak was $620.58 billion, according to Standard & Poor’s.